-Strict policies are in place to enable the management of conflict of interest, both actual as well as potential, should the occasion arise.
+Strict policies are in place, particularly in the Board of Directors' Charter, to enable the management of conflict of interest, both actual as well as potential, should the occasion arise.

-In addition, the 'Code of Conduct for Dealing in Financial Instruments' was adopted and implemented in conformity with Markets Abuse laws and regulations.
-Directors and employees are regularly reminded of their obligations when dealing in securities of the Bank and other scheduled financial instruments.
+In addition, the 'Code of Conduct for Dealing in Financial Instruments' was adopted and implemented in conformity with Market Abuse laws and regulations.
+Directors and staff members are regularly reminded of their obligations when dealing in securities of the Bank and other scheduled financial instruments.